ansys/scade-ps/doc/source/user-guide/rename-unused.rst

 with obsolete files.

 ..
 Note::

-Two IDE settings may be used when working with SCADE models:
+   Two IDE settings may be useful to avoid accumulating obsolete files:

-* *Tools > Settings > General > Use a creation dialog box*: prompts for an element and file name upon creation of operators and packages.
+   - *Tools > Settings > General > Use a creation dialog box*: prompts for an element and file name upon creation of operators and packages.
-* *Tools > Settings > General > Propagate entity name changes to filename*: automatically creates a new file, as required, upon renaming of a model element.
+   - *Tools > Settings > General > Propagate entity name changes to filename*: automatically creates a new file, as required, upon renaming of a model element.

 Description
 ===========